 Lower Utility Costs

-Potential home buyers will inquire about your property’s utility costs, and they could use high monthly costs to negotiate a lower price.
+Potential home buyers will inquire about your property’s utility costs, and they could use high monthly fees to negotiate a lower price.
 This is why some of the best return on investment from home renovations comes from things that usually go unnoticed.

-Embracing energy efficiency can be a small- or large-scale project.
-But even the smallest efforts can go a long way.
+Embracing energy efficiency can be a small- or large-scale project, but even the smallest efforts can go a long way.

 Depending on where you live, you might also be able to cash in on tax rebates and government incentives to help defer the up-front costs of improving your home’s energy efficiency.

 You don’t get a second chance to make a first impression, and neither does your home.
 Weathered exterior paint looks dingy and can undermine your efforts to get the best price on the open market, which is why a fresh cost of paint is one of the simplest and cheapest ways to increase your home’s curb appeal and the price it will fetch.